DefactoSoftware/devblog/_posts/2014-02-22-benefits-of-protractor-in-a-angular-rails-api-application-stack.markdown

 <a href="http://robots.thoughtbot.com/emberjs-with-a-separate-rails-api">
 EmberJs with a separate Rails API
 </a>
-In this article he says the following about his experience with a similar
+In this article he writes the following about his experience with a similar
 approach:
 >The other problem is that by having the applications in two seperate repos, you
 >can't easily have a full integration test.
 In order to do this you would need